Is It Mandatory to Close on Labor Day, or Are There Exceptions for May 1, 2023?

 Madhu.T.K

 I differ from Alok.
-There are separate Acts to regulate holidays, like Kerala Industrial Establishment (National and Festival Holidays) Act, Tamil Nadu Industrial Establishment (National and Festival Holidays) Act, Karnataka Industrial Establishment (National and Festival Holidays) Act etc. The number of holidays under each Act differ from state to state.
-It is 4 National Holidays and nine festival holidays in Kerala, 5 national holidays ( in Karnataka, November 1st being state formation day is a national holiday) and 5 festival holidays in Karnataka, 4 national holidays and 5 festival holidays in Tamil Nadu and so on.
-Like this every state has enacted their own Acts to regulate employment of workers on holidays.
+There are separate Acts to regulate holidays, such as the Kerala Industrial Establishment (National and Festival Holidays) Act, the Tamil Nadu Industrial Establishment (National and Festival Holidays) Act, and the Karnataka Industrial Establishment (National and Festival Holidays) Act.
+The number of holidays under each Act differs from state to state.
+For example, in Kerala, there are 4 National Holidays and nine festival holidays.
+In Karnataka, there are 5 national holidays (with November 1st being the state formation day as a national holiday) and 5 festival holidays.
+In Tamil Nadu, there are 4 national holidays and 5 festival holidays, among others.
+Each state has enacted its own Acts to regulate the employment of workers on holidays.

 alok-singh1